olavblj/otree/README.md

 A powerful CLI tool for managing git worktrees with ease.

+## Motivation: Testing Cursor Multi-Agent Results

+**otree** was created to solve a specific workflow challenge with **Cursor's multi-agent mode**.
+When you run Cursor's multi-agent feature, it spawns multiple agent instances, each working on the same problem in parallel.
+These agents create different solutions, and you need to test them side-by-side to determine which one works best.

+The problem?
+There was no clear way to test the different solutions side-by-side. **otree** streamlines this entire process, letting you:

+- Run dev servers for all multi-agent worktrees simultaneously
+- Access each solution via unique localhost URLs with a single click
+- Quickly compare implementations side-by-side
+- Identify which worktree produced the best result
+- Apply the winning changes back in Cursor with confidence

+### Cursor Multi-Agent Workflow

+Here's how to use **otree** with Cursor's multi-agent mode:

+1. **Run a Cursor multi-agent run** on your task/problem

+2. **Run `otree run`** and select the relevant worktrees (the ones Cursor created for the multi-agent run)

+3. **The terminal extracts and outputs the localhost URLs** - click each one at a time to test the different solutions in your browser

+4. **See in your terminal which worktree corresponds to the port** you tested - when you find the best solution, note which worktree/branch it came from

+5. **In Cursor, identify this worktree and click "Apply Changes"** to merge the winning solution into your main branch

+This workflow transforms multi-agent testing from a slow, manual process into a fast, parallel comparison experience.
+You can have 3, 5, or even more solutions running simultaneously, each accessible with a single click.

 ## Features

 - 📁 **List all worktrees** with detailed information